-Hello!
-Welcome to The Whole Food Rainbow (formerly Lemon and Coconut).
+Hello, welcome to The Whole Food Rainbow!
 I’m Amy, a life-long vegetarian and vegan raised in the Cambridgeshire Fens, then long-time city slicker Mancunian/ Salfordian, now living life in the Dark Peak, with my husband Dan, baby daughter Rae, and our rescued ginger cat Tiger (ex-alleycat now country bumpkin long-grass lounger), and loving it!

 My passions are for good nurturing food, nature and all creatures, colour, texture, patterns, creativity and honest expression.
 I strive to live ethically, buy as much as I can second-hand and locally, and try to be a moral consumer.
 I want to live compassionately, to be mindful in all I do and learn to nurture myself and others as best I can.
 I’m interested in how we tick, and how we can use positive, realistic thinking, knowledge and the wisdom that is rich around us to grow strong, get the most out of this life and prepare us for the future.
 (That should keep me busy for the next… millennia… where’s that

 elixir green juice?!).